 Steve Halls

 I like Tai Chi because it is exercise for the mind as well as the body and I feel I am fitter, stronger and more relaxed than I was 20 years ago.
+Tai Chi teaches you to move in a relaxed way so your movements become more effective and powerful without extra effort.
 The effect on me has been so beneficial that it has inspired me to help those around me to achieve a similar experience.

 In order to introduce new people to the art I specialise in teaching the Yang Style 10 Step form.
 It is particularly suited for beginners because unlike the more traditional forms very little space is required, making it easier to practice in the average living room.
 Also it is symmetrical so that postures can be practiced individually as a continuous exercise which is very helpful in the learning process.

 I appreciate that with todays hectic lifestyle that students may not be able to attend every week, so if a class is missed, it is not a problem.
 There is a certain amount of repetition from week to week making it easy to catch up.
 Wear loose fitting comfortable clothes and comfortable thin soled shoes.
-Trainers are not recommended because they can be rather thick soled and 'clunky' which does not help with the gentle stepping of the exercise.
+Trainers are not recommended because they can be rather thick soled and 'clunky' which does not help with the gentle stepping of the exercise and can adversely effect your balance.
 All ages and fitness levels are welcome.
-Please feel free to e-mail me on s_halls@hotmail.com or telephone me on 01767 316679 if you have any questions.
+Please feel free to e-mail me on [email protected] or telephone me on 01438 318734 if you have any questions.

-I have been practicing Tai Chi for over 15 years and I am currently studying the following forms: Yang 10, 24 and 88 Hand, Yang 32 Straight and Broad Swords, Sun 38 and 73 Hand and Chen 56 Hand.
+I have been practicing Tai Chi since 1996 and I am currently studying the following forms: Yang 10, 24, 88 and 108 Hand, Yang 32 Straight and Broad Swords, Sun 38 and 73 Hand, Chen 56 Hand and Tai Chi Kung Fu Fan.
 I also practice pushing hands, Da Lu, the General Health and Cardiovascular sets of Daoyin Yangshen Gong Qigong, Taiji Jin 2 and the first set of Taiji Bang Qigong.
-Over the years I have studied with Professor Li Deyin, Master Liu Qing Zhou, Master Liu Lian You, Master Huo Dong Li and Professor Zhang Guande in Beijing and Master Wang Yanji here in the UK.
+Over the years I have studied with Professor Li Deyin, Master Liu Qing Zhou, Master Liu Lian You, Master Huo Dong Li and Professor Zhang Guande in Beijing, Master Wang Yanji, Master Faye Yip and Master Tary Yip here in the UK.

 June 2009 in the London Competition: